 So, I am going to tell you what a proper a menstrual cycle should be like and I’m going list what it should be like below.
 So that way if you are wondering why your menstrual cycle has gone crazy and you cant get enough Ibuprofen, or naprogesics, into your body when you get your cycle, then please remember the list below.
 It is so important that I tell everyone what a proper menstrual cycle should be like.
 If it isn’t like the one I describe you better book in to see me soon.

 But, for those who may be trying to have babies, or think that all is OK, don’t be fooled into think that you don’t have a gynaecological issue because you don’t have pain, or irregularities either.
 Up to 80% of women with endometriosis are asymptomatic (Meaning no symptoms).
 Many women with PCOS also have regular cycle and all body types can have this disease, not just overweight women.
 It is so important for all women to get regular gynaecological check ups by a gynaecologist, or women’s health specialist such as myself, especially if you are trying to have babies and nothing is happening.

 What a proper menstrual cycle should be like

 - A proper menstrual cycle should be 26 –32 days in it’s length.

 - It should be 4 days flow, 5 at the most.
 Any shorter than 4 days is too short and any longer than 5 days is too long.
 This isn’t good.

 - You”Should Not” get any pain at all.
 Maybe a slight bit of discomfort is normal, but pain is not normal

 - You “Should Not” get clotting, spotting,

-- You “Should Not” get severe breast tenderness, bloating, fluid retention, or changes to the moods, such as teariness or irritability.
+- You “Should Not” get severe breast tenderness, lots of bloating, increased fluid retention, erratic changes to the moods, such as lots of tears or irritability.